 What is the United Netherlands Delegation program?

 The United Netherlands Delegation program is an exclusive program where you get taught the theory and practice of multilateral diplomacy.
-The United Netherlands delegation program stands out, as it not only includes trainings and MUN conferences, but it is also an academic course accredited by Radboud University with 10 ECTS.
+The United Netherlands delegation program stands out from other programs, as it not only includes trainings and MUN conferences, but is also an academic course accredited by Radboud University with 10 ECTS.

 Delegation part – Training & MUN Conferences

 As a student of the UNMD (United Nations and Multilateral Diplomacy: Theory and Practice), or ‘delegate’ in the delegation, you will be trained for half a year in the theory and practice of multilateral diplomacy.
 You will be able to put your theoretical knowledge into practice by developing your skills such as public speaking, negotiating and developing your own personal style of diplomacy.
 The program is focused on self-development, with your progress being evaluated throughout the program.
 The combination of theory and practice will get you ready for Model United Nations sessions in Oxford and Harvard, where you will compete against the best students in the world.

 Academic part – Lectures & 10 ECTS

 When you participate in the delegation program, you will be automatically enrolled in the academic course United Nations and Multilateral Diplomacy: Theory and Practice (UNMD).
 The UNMD is an interuniversity course at a BA3 level.
 Throughout the course, you will get academic lectures from professors from a wide range of universities and institutions on all aspects relevant to international diplomacy – such as, but not limited to, the United Nations, International Relations, Responsibility to Protect, and International law.
 The course is accredited with 10 ECTS by the Radboud University and runs during the first semester of every year (September – February).
 The UNMD is open for all students from all Dutch universities to apply to; however, only approximately 30 students are accepted each year.